luzlab/ejson-extras/README.md

 `jsQuantities.js`, in this case we use `try-require` to import the peer library.
 If the peer library isn't found, ejson-extras will skip adding support for that particular type.

+# Changes

+1.0.6 - Removed dependancy on `fs` to enable browser usage of `ejson-extras`.